Skip to main content

 03

-The thing to note is they will move from very innocent touching and progress to more sexual touching in order to test the reaction of the child.
+What’s important to note is they will move from very innocent touching and progress to more sexual physical contact in order to test the reaction of the child.
+This gradual escalation of physical contact is a common feature of perpetrator behavior and grooming tactics, desensitizing the child to inappropriate touch.

 04

 Perpetrators use intimidation in order to keep the child from telling another person about the abuse.
 They will begin by testing the child’s reaction to being blamed for something simple.
 They will see if the child pushes back or tells an adult.
-Then they will progress to threatening the child or causing a child to feel a sense of guilt.
+Then they will progress to threatening the child or causing a child to feel a sense of guilt and/or shame.

-They often use fear or embarrassment to keep a child from telling another person about the abuse.
-They may use statements such as, “No one will believe you,” or threaten them with danger (or danger to someone they love) to keep them from telling.
+Groomers often use fear or embarrassment to keep a child from telling another person about the abuse.
+They may use statements such as, “No one will believe you,” or threaten them with danger (or danger to someone they love) to maintain control and silence.

 05